ibm-frontend/fedexercise/README.md

 # flickr fed-exercise

 ### Task
-Build a flickr web-app that fetches images from IBM's Flickr account via the Flickr API ([API details](https://github.com/ibmfrontend/fedexercise/blob/master/API_DETAILS.md)).
+Build a flickr web-app that fetches images from Nasa's account via the Flickr API ([API details](https://github.com/ibmfrontend/fedexercise/blob/master/API_DETAILS.md)).
 You are welcome to use any technology to build it and design the layout in any way that you see fit.

 ![Layout](https://github.com/ibmfrontend/fedexercise/blob/master/assets/fedexercisewf.png)